-One of the most asked questions about making bath bombs is what are the best colorants to use in?
+The best colorants for bath bombs are liquid, micas, herbs, clays and natural salt.
 There are many color choices to experiment with when it comes to making bath bombs and adding color.
 Some of the best choices for bath bombs are colorants that are made especially for bath bombs and cosmetics, but there are natural colors too that work just as well.

 No matter what you use to add color and luster to your bath bombs, each colorant will act differently.
 Some colorants are best added to the dry ingredients, while other water-soluble liquids are best added to the liquid phase.

 When choosing bath bomb colorants, there are certain things to watch out for.
 Like will the bath bomb color stain the tub, or clog the drain?
 What about the way the colorant works, will it sit on top of the water or disperse throughout?
 These are things to be mindful of when choosing the perfect colors for bath bombs.